amolraswan/stata_workshop/index.md

 In the end, you will not learn Stata through tutorials (AHA!).
 Yes, learning basic commands is helpful but you need to get into the weeds by starting a Stata project.
 This is the reason behind the short assignments in sessions 1-3 and (upcoming) projects in sessions 4-5.

 What I say in this tutorial may also often be incorrect.
 Please email at amolraswan@gmail.com with any errors or your suggestions.
 Thank you :)

-BTW, this guide's design comes from the template used by [IPA-GPRL Guides github page](https://povertyaction.github.io/guides/).